 Research Question

-•Hypotheses

-•HO1 No statistically significant relationship exists between immigration trauma and posttraumatic growth among leaders [deacons/elders] of diaspora Myanmar churches within the District of Columbia Baptist Convention.
+RQ1: What relationship exists, if any, between immigration trauma and posttraumatic growth … among leaders [deacons/elders] of diaspora Myanmar churches within the District of Columbia Baptist Convention?

+Is there a relationship between

+Hypotheses

-•HO2 A statistically significant relationship exists between immigration trauma and posttraumatic growth among leaders [deacons/elders] of diaspora Myanmar churches within the District of Columbia Baptist Convention [USA].
+HO1: No statistically significant relationship exists between immigration trauma composite scores and posttraumatic growth composite scores among leaders [deacons/elders] of diaspora Myanmar churches within the District of Columbia Baptist Convention [USA].

-RQ1: What is the relationship between… among… (quantitative correlational)

-Is there a relationship between immigration trauma and posttraumatic growth among leaders [deacons/elders] of diaspora Myanmar churches within the District of Columbia Baptist Convention?
+Ha1: A statistically significant relationship exists between immigration trauma composite scores and posttraumatic growth composite scores among leaders [deacons/elders] of diaspora Myanmar churches within the District of Columbia Baptist Convention [USA].

+H01a: ___ ___ (two subscales)

+H01b: ___ ___ (two subscales)

+Plenty of opportunity to examine relationships between subscales as corollary hypotheses as well.

 Research Methodology

 This study will utilize a quantitative correlational methodology in which hypotheses were derived from the research question and will be tested using statistical analysis.